autocrypt/autocrypt/doc/remailers.rst

 points of end-to-end encrypted mailing lists will likely be the individual subscribers.
-This is very difficult to achieve on top of existing e-mail infrastructure, since it requires either negotiation between all endpoints, or use of highly experimental encryption techniques such as homomorphic or attribute-based encryption.
+This is very difficult to achieve on top of existing e-mail infrastructure, since it requires either negotiation between all endpoints, or use of experimental encryption techniques such as homomorphic or attribute-based encryption.

 A compromise solution is to encrypt from the sender only to the remailer, which then decrypts the message and individually encrypts to all subscribers.
-This method strictly violates end-to-end confidentiality, since the remailer can access to the forwarded plaintext.
+This method violates strict end-to-end confidentiality, since the remailer can access to the forwarded plaintext.
 However, the remailer will only need to handle sensitive data transiently, which means messages are secure as long as the remailer is honest at the time of sending.

 This document focuses on seamless support for re-encryption based end-to-end security in existing remailers, in keeping with the more general Autocrypt